dell/omnia/docs/source/Troubleshooting/knownissues.rst

 3. On the server, go to **BIOS Setup -> Network Settings -> PXE Device**.
 For each listed device (typically 4), configure an active NIC under ``PXE device settings``

+⦾ **Why does running local_repo.yml fail with "Connection failure: [Errno 104] Connection reset by peer"?**

+**Potential Cause**: The control plane was unable to reach a required online resource due to a network glitch.

+**Resolution**: Verify all connectivity and re-run the playbook.

 ⦾ **Why do Kubernetes Pods show "ImagePullBack" or "ErrPullImage" errors in their status?**

 **Potential Cause**: